orblivion/ntfy/.sandstorm/README.md

 Maybe consider other useful configs: https://docs.ntfy.sh/config/

+Check out server/types.go:publishMessage - to see everything I need to... what?
+Why do I care, I got it working right?
+Maybe some aspects of the thing won't work with the connection I have I dunno.

 # Notes

 * It responds fast to requests, even if grain started as off, it looks like.